RahmanM/SQLChangeTrackingService/ReadMe.md

 3) Create the required table and stored procedures requried by this application e.g. Run the Tables.sql and StoredProcedures.sql files

-4) Run the Sql.ChangeTracking.WindowsService project in debg mode
+4) Run the Sql.ChangeTracking.WindowsService project in debug mode
 5) Run the Sql.ChangeTracking.Client project in debug mode
 6) Do a change into table Customer e.g.
 UPDATE Customer SET FirstName = 'Rahman' where Customer.FirstName = 'rahman'